j-verstaen/julietteverstaen_website/content/authors/admin/_index.md

 title: Juliette Verstaen
 ---

-Juliette here, I'm a marine eccology analyst at the Cooperative Institute for Marine and Atmospheric Research (CIMAR) where I integrate data for the Hawaiian Islands and American Samoa.
+Juliette here, I'm a marine ecosystems analyst at the Cooperative Institute for Marine and Atmospheric Research (CIMAR) where I integrate data for the Hawaiian Islands and American Samoa.